 Most people tackle this trek in 8 or 9 days, but it’s definitely doable in 6 if you’re accustomed to long-distance walking over long periods.
 Likewise, it’s possible to extend this walk and take it very easy over a couple of weeks if you’re more interested in relaxation than strenuous exercise.
 The record for running the trail sits at just over 14 hours, which was achieved in 2014.

-When Is The Best Time To Do The South Downs Way?
+When Is The Best Time To Hike The South Downs Way?

 Weather is one of the biggest perks of the South Downs Way.
 Because of the unique geographical structure of the area, it’s a very dry landscape, which means that walkers experience very small quantities of mud, bog and shoddy ground.
 All year round, the terrain is very manageable, so you’ll never have to slog around in knee-high marshes like you might on other National Trails.